Miami Burglary Lawyer

 One of the most common felony charges in the state of Florida is burglary, which can take place in several different forms.
-Florida statute §810.02 states that burglary can be defined as "entering a dwelling, a structure, or a conveyance with the intent to commit an offense therein, unless the premises are at the time open to the public or the defendant is licensed or invited to enter."
+Florida statute §810.02 states that a burglary is the entering of a residence (dwelling), or another structure, or vehicle, with the intent to commit a criminal offense inside.

 When referring to a dwelling in a burglary case, it means an inhabited residence, while a conveyance refers to a car and/or motor vehicle, and a structure refers to things like an office building and/or publicly owned property.
 If the intent to commit a crime cannot be established, misdemeanor trespassing charges are usually filed.

 If the premises are open to the public or the person is invited to enter, it is not a burglary unless the person is told to leave and refuses to do so, then commits a crime inside (i.e. theft).

 This is a third degree felony punishable by up to five years in a Florida state prison.
 A structure or conveyance is any enclosed structure such as an office, car, warehouse, school, etc. In other words, for purposes of this offense, it can be anything that is not considered a dwelling—an inhabited residence.

 Burglary of a Dwelling